rebcabin/tangledown/README.md

 The code will create the subdirectories needed.
 For example, if you tangle to file `foo/bar/baz/qux.py,` the code creates the directory chain `./foo/br/baz/` if it doesn't exist.

-### TYPES
+## TYPES

+Let us now explain the implementation.
+The first block in the tangle above is _types_.
+What is its noweb?
+It's here.

 A `Line` is a string, Python base type `str`. `Lines` is the type of a list of lines. `Liness` is the type of a list of list of lines, in a pluralizing shorthand borrowed from Haskell practice.
+Pronounce `liness` the way [Smeagol](https://lotr.fandom.com/wiki/Gollum) would do: "my precious lineses!"

 A noweb name is a string, and a tangle file name is a string.
 A line number is an `int`, a Python base type.